Storm adds to chaos at troubled Italy steel plant

 Magistrates placed the plant's blast furnaces under special administration in July.
 The crisis heightened when they seized the plant's output earlier this week.
 That led ILVA to shut down the cold-rolling section that transforms raw steel into plates and tubes.

-ILVA produced 8.5 million metric tons of steel in 2011, nearly 30 percent of Italy's total output, and concern has grown about the effect of a shutdown on the rest of Italian manufacturing.
+ILVA produced 8.5 million tonnes of steel in 2011, nearly 30 percent of Italy's total output, and concern is growing about the effect of a shutdown on the rest of Italian manufacturing.
 Workers at an ILVA processing plant near Genoa in northern Italy say the plant will last just four days without steel from the southern plant.

 Judges have also ordered the arrest of seven people, including the chairman of the company which controls ILVA, on suspicion that they bribed officials to cover up the scale of the health and environmental damage.